Lank891/pf2e-kingmaker-tools/README.md

 - Buildings that give bonuses to earn income increase the effective settlement level for the purposes of calculating earn income task level.
 - Macro for Sense Direction.
 - Some custom buildings.
+- Activity item bonuses from buildings are calculated from all cities, not only active city + capital.

 ## Licensing